Dropshipping In South Africa: Pros, Cons, And Real-Life Experience

 Certainly, this business strategy gives you a number of serious advantages:

 - You can start without any official registration

-Legally speaking, when you’re dropshipping, it doesn’t matter where you live and what is your target country.
+Legally speaking, when you’re dropshipping, it doesn’t matter where you live and what your target country is.
 AliExpress sellers readily cooperate with any buyers.
 They don’t even ask whether you are a private individual or a company representative.
-Plus, they don’t mind if you ask them to ship the order in a country different from your place of residence.
+Plus, they don’t mind if you ask them to ship the order to a country different from your place of residence.

-So, you may only feel the need to register your business officially when it grows to a super large scale.
+So, you may only feel the need to register your business officially when it grows to a certain scale.
 That’s what our client Mousslim did when his monthly dropshipping profit hit the mark of €67,000 – check out his story to learn more.

-- There are no limits on the products choice
+- There are no limits on the choice of products

-If you are planning to sell your items to the South African customers, naturally, you can only pick the items that can really be delivered to this country.
+If you are planning to sell your items to South-African customers, naturally, you can only pick the items that can really be delivered to this country.

 - There are no geographic boundaries

 When you don’t need to tie your business to a specific geolocation, you can make really interesting niche stores that are appealing to diverse customer segments across the globe.